WE ARE SOLDOUT

 Affiliated organisations: Rianta Capital Zurich, Singh Family Trust, Artha Networks Inc.

-Artha Impact is the impact investing arm of Rianta Capital Zurich, an entity dedicated to advising the Singh Family Trust.
-Artha deploys patient capital with an average timeframe of 5-7 years or more, with a goal of investing in early-growth stage high impact businesses in India that focus on underserved communities.
+Artha Impact is the impact investing programme based out of Rianta Capital Zurich AG, investment advisor to the Singh Family Trust.
+Artha Impact facilitates deployments of patient capital with an average timeframe of 5-7 years or more, with a goal of investing in early-growth stage high impact businesses in India that focus on underserved communities.

 The group believes in taking risks where others may not, often providing capital to businesses earlier than others, paving the way for enterprise growth.
-Artha supports the development and the de-risking of businesses that can scale and raise millions of dollars further down the line and eventually attract larger equity investors.
-Artha’s portfolio includes direct equity investments and a small number of investments in funds.
+Artha Impact supports the development and the de-risking of businesses that can scale and raise millions of dollars further down the line and eventually attract larger equity investors.
+The portfolio includes direct equity investments and a small number of funds.

 Catalytic capital in action